 Taylor Sheridan’s script for his Yellowstone prequel is full of wonderful characters, but few carry the weight of Noemi and Thomas.
-Gratiela Brancusi and LaMonica Garrett bringing career-best performances respectively, and speaking to both actors reveals the wealth of passion each brings to the Western.
+Gratiela Brancusi and LaMonica Garrett bring career-best performances respectively, and speaking to both actors reveals the wealth of passion they bring to the Western.

-For Brancusi, Noemi is a performer’s dream.
-Her Roma pioneer is a true survivor, yet unlike most media, 1883 does not define her by the suffering of her past.
+Noemi is a performer’s dream.
+Brancuci’s Roma pioneer is a true survivor in every sense.
+Yet unlike most media, 1883 does not define her by the suffering of her past.
 Much the opposite.
 The same can be said of LaMonica Garrett’s stellar Thomas, who he calls “the soul of the show.”

 ‘1883’s Gratiela Brancusi on the ‘Resillience’ of Noemi

 “Shea and Thomas have this scene in Episode 4 where Shea says he’s ‘shocked’ that these people aren’t afraid of the unknown, and Thomas replies ‘You ain’t never had a whip to your back.’
 And she was raised in that,” Gratiela Brancusi tells me of Noemi from her LA home.
 “But it is a different kind of hell, you know?
 And that doesn’t make it any easier.
 But I think there’s a resilience in her spirit that she inherits from her ancestors.”